AlanLynn/sublime-copy-cut-paste-lines/README.md

-# Copy, Cut, and Paste Lines for Sublime Text
+## Copy Cut and Paste Lines - Package for Sublime Text

 The purpose of this package is to improve your coding efficiency.